lonetech/nolo-osvr/readme.md

 # About
-nolo-vr is an OSVR plugin for LYRobotix Nolo VR tracker system.
+nolo-osvr is an OSVR plugin for LYRobotix Nolo VR tracker system.

 # Requirements
 * [OSVR Core](https://github.com/OSVR/OSVR-Core) - The core libraries for the OSVR software.